Sliding Scale Of Idealism Versus Cynicism / Live-Action TV

 Word of God in the commentaries states that they wanted to explore a hero's journey.
 As shown in the opening of the pilot (which was aired last), Mal started as an incredibly idealistic volunteer for the plucky underdog army, kissing a cross before a sortie.
 Then his army got crushed and he spent weeks watching the men under his command wither and die of injury and disease and he walked away a broken, hideously cynical man who verbally lambasts a preacher at every possibility.
 The show would have explored his gradual rediscovery of the idealist within.

-Angel on the other hand, tends toward cynicism: the Senior Partners can never be defeated, only temporarily inconvenienced, and the universe is shown to be as equally heartless to an Eldritch Abomination as anyone else.
+Angel on the other hand, tends toward cynicism: the Senior Partners can never be defeated, only temporarily inconvenienced, Wolfram and Hart will always exist because human evil will always exist, and the universe is shown to be as equally heartless to an Eldritch Abomination as anyone else.

 Despite its view being incredibly cynical, Angel is hard to quantify, because its fundamental take on the idea is "Evil can never be defeated, and good will never prevail.
 We fight evil in spite of this fact."